Many people think clouds are only important for landscape photos But this is not true. Clouds can be very effective at shaping the mood of your photo.

 But you shouldn’t worry even if you don’t have access to radar.
 You can still use the regular news forecast to help you guess what types of clouds to expect on the day of your shoot.

 If your local weatherman says there will be a thunderstorm, prepare for Cumulonimbus clouds.

-You don’t need to be technically skilled when it comes to taking photos of clouds.
+You don’t need deep technical knowledge when it comes to taking pictures of clouds.
 In fact, you can even get away with using auto settings on your camera in most cases.

-But these settings will help you make the most out of those dramatic clouds.
+But these tips will help you make the most out of those dramatic clouds.

 When it comes to shutter speed, you get to choose from a few options depending on what you want to achieve.
 In most cases, you can set your camera to Aperture Priority.
-And then let your device decide the shutter speed for you.
+Then let your device decide the shutter speed for you.

 It works by opening the aperture for a long time so the sensor could gather more light to create a proper exposure.